MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/troubleshoot-reports-map-reports-report-builder-and-ssrs.md

     >  You can toggle visibility for each layer in the Map pane.
 When you are designing each layer, toggle all other layers off to determine whether the issue is for an individual layer or is for transparency issues among layers.

 ## I set a filter on the map layer and it has no effect.
  To filter data for a layer, the data type in the filter expression must be specified.
 Verify that you have specified the correct underlying data type so that the filter equation correctly evaluates the specified condition.
-For more information, see [Filter Equation Examples &#40;Report Builder and SSRS&#41;](../../reporting-services/report-design/filter-equation-examples-report-builder-and-ssrs.md).
+For more information, see [Filter Equation Examples &#40;Power BI Report Builder&#41;](filter-equation-examples-report-builder-and-ssrs.md).

 ##  <a name="Legend"></a> Legend, Color Scale, and Rule Issues
  Use this section to help solve issues that relate to rules, legend, and color scale options.